Chesapeake Bay Restoration

-The Maryland Clean Cars Program, passed by the General Assembly and signed into law by Governor Martin O'Malley, adopts California’s stricter vehicle emission standards.
+The Maryland Clean Cars Program, passed by the General Assembly and signed into law by former Governor Martin O'Malley, adopts California’s stricter vehicle emission standards.
 These standards will become effective in Maryland for model year 2011 vehicles, significantly reducing a number of emissions including volatile organic compounds (VOCs) and nitrogen oxides (NOx).
 The VOC reduction is expected to be 3.4 tons/days greater than the Federal standards and the NOx reduction is expected to be 2.9 tons/day greater than the Federal Tier 2 standards.
 VOCs and NOx emissions cause Maryland’s ozone problems.
 For more information click here.

 Maryland Addresses Climate Change

-On April 20, 2007, Governor Martin O’Malley signed Executive Order 01.01.2007.07 establishing the Maryland Climate Change Commission (MCCC) charged with collectively developing an action plan to address the causes of climate change, prepare for the likely consequences and impacts of climate change to Maryland, and establish firm benchmarks and timetables for implementing the Commission’s recommendations.
+On April 20, 2007, former Governor Martin O’Malley signed Executive Order 01.01.2007.07 establishing the Maryland Climate Change Commission (MCCC) charged with collectively developing an action plan to address the causes of climate change, prepare for the likely consequences and impacts of climate change to Maryland, and establish firm benchmarks and timetables for implementing the Commission’s recommendations.
 For more information on the Commission’s work click here.

 The Maryland General Assembly passed the Greenhouse Gas Reduction Act of 2009